 When the same variable is an output from multiple clocking domains, the last drive determines the value of the variable.
 This allows a single module to model multi-rate devices, such as a DDR memory, using a different clocking domain to model each active edge.
-Naturally, clock-domain outputs driving a net (i.e., through different ports) cause the net to be driven to its resolved signal value.
+For example: